github/docs/content/github/getting-started-with-github/exploring-projects-on-github/saving-repositories-with-stars.md

 You can use the search bar on your {% data variables.explore.your_stars_page %} to quickly find repositories and topics you've starred.

 1. Go to your {% data variables.explore.your_stars_page %}.
-2. In the upper-left corner of the page, left to the Sort drop-down menu, you can use the search bar to find your starred repositories or topics by their name.
+2. Use the search bar to find your starred repositories or topics by their name.
 ![Searching through stars](/assets/images/help/stars/stars_search_bar.png)

 The search bar only searches based on the name of a repository or topic, and not on any other qualifiers (such as the size of the repository or when it was last updated).

 ### Sorting and filtering stars

-You can customize how you see starred repositories and topics on your stars page, by sorting them differently, or filtering them based on their languages.
+You can use sorting or filtering to customize how you see starred repositories and topics on your stars page.

+1. Go to your {% data variables.explore.your_stars_page %}.
 1. In the upper-right corner of your {% data variables.explore.your_stars_page %}, you can sort your starred repositories and topics by recently starred, recently active, and most stars.
 ![Sorting stars](/assets/images/help/stars/stars_sort_menu.png)
-2. On the right side of the page, you can filter your list of starred repositories based on their language.
+2. To filter your list of starred repositories based on their language, click on the desired language under ** Filter by languages**.
 ![Filter stars by language](/assets/images/help/stars/stars_filter_language.png)

 ### Further reading